Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

 After calculation of these metrics for each customer, they have been given a score(1-5), with higher scores indicating better performance(more recent purchase, higher frequency and higher spending).

+**3.Customer Segmentation:**

+After calculation of RFM Score by summing up individual Recency, Frequency and Monetary Scores, customers were divided into 4 meaningful categories such as 'Champions', 'Loyal Customers', 'Needs Attention' and 'At Risk'.

 ## Visualization